SiliconLabs/wiseconnect/examples/snippets/wlan/embedded_mqtt_client_twt/readme.md

   - In the Project explorer pane, expand as follows wiseconnect3_sdk_xxx > components > device > silabs > si91x > mcu > drivers > peripheral_drivers > src folder and open sl_si91x_m4_ps.c file.
 Configure **ALARM_PERIODIC_TIME**, in seconds, in sl_si91x_m4_ps.c
 - Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
   - We can enable the Button press-based wakeup by adding the preprocessor macro "SL_SI91X_MCU_BUTTON_BASED_WAKEUP" for the example.
+  - Installation of GPIO component present at Device/Si91x/MCU/Peripheral UC path is required for Button Based Wakeup.
 - Wireless-based - When an RX packet is to be received by the TA, the M4 processor is woken up.
   - We can enable the Wireless-wakeup by adding the preprocessor macro "SL_SI91X_MCU_WIRELESS_BASED_WAKEUP" for the example.

+### Tickless Mode

+In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
+The device can be awakened by two methods: SysRTC or a wireless signal.

+- **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
+The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.

+- **Wireless Wakeup**: The device can also be awakened by a wireless signal.
+If this signal is triggered before the idle time set by the scheduler, the device will wake up in response to it.

 ## Test the Application